Step 1: Get Started

 - They offer a free, simple installation of all the popular blogging tools, including WordPress (the one I recommend and show you how to use in this guide).

 - They have been recommended by WordPress since 2005 and currently host over 2 million websites.

 - They offer industry leading 24/7 customer service via phone, email, or web chat.

 - They offer a money-back guarantee if you are unsatisfied for any reason.

 Because BlueHost is a top-quality web host they cost a bit more ($5.99 per month) than low-quality hosts.
 There is a way to get a discount though.
-But if you use one of the links on this site by September 24th you can get BlueHost’s September Sale price of $2.95 per month (for 36 months), including a free domain name.
+If you use one of the links on this site you can get BlueHost’s high-quality service for just $2.75 per month (for 36 months), including a free domain name.

 Click on the next step for a complete step-by-step walk-through of how to register your domain name and setup your blog.
 If you have any issues during this process you can always contact me for free help.